 - Work with highly qualified University lecturers and tutors

 - Be introduced to university life, with full use of campus services and facilities

 - Gain an academically recognised qualification so you can apply for admission into a bachelors programme at the University of Auckland or with another tertiary provider.*

-Courses run from 9am–5pm, Monday to Friday.
-Your classes, tutorials and labs will total approximately 20 hours per week, and you are expected to spend another 20 hours per week on research and assignments.
+Courses may be scheduled any time between 8.30am and 6pm, Monday to Friday.
+Your classes, tutorials and labs will total approximately 16 hours per week.
+You are also expected to spend another 20 hours per week on research and assignments.

 The Arts pathway prepares you to enter the first year of a degree in either the Faculty of Arts or Creative Arts and Industries.
 Once you’ve completed your TFC, you’ll be able to enrol in a Bachelor of Arts, Bachelor of Global Studies or a programme offered by the Faculty of Creative Arts and Industries.
 CAI offers a Bachelor of Architecture, Dance, Design, Fine Arts, Music and Urban Planning.
 The Arts pathway is also an ideal way to prepare for a Bachelor of Laws.